AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ### Certificates {#certificates}

-This tab displays a list of [available certificates](#available-certificates) used in the authentication flow, providing details about each certificate.
-The details include:
+This tab displays a list of [available certificates](#available-certificates) used in the authentication and user metadata flows.
+It displays details about each certificate that includes:

 * The status (whether enabled for **user metadata encryption** usage or not)
 * Serial number
 * Name of the issuer organization
 * Name of the subject organization
-* Activation date
+* Issued date
 * Expiry date
 * A dropdown menu to encrypt user metadata (If you select **Yes**, the certificate will encrypt sensitive user information, such as zip code values).